flutter/website/get-started/codelab/index.md

 route.

 <ol markdown="1">
-<li markdown="1"> Add a list icon to the AppBar in the `build` method
+<li markdown="1"> Add a list icon to the AppBar in the build method
     for RandomWordsState.
-When the user clicks the list icon, a new route that contains the favorites items is pushed to the Navigator, displaying the new list.
+When the user clicks the list icon, a new route that contains the favorites items is pushed to the Navigator, displaying the icon.

 Note that the `actions` property takes an array of widgets.
 Some properties take a single widget (`child`), and other properties take multiple widgets (`children`), as indicated by the square brackets (`[]`).

-Add the highlighted "action" code to the build method:
+Add the icon and its acton to the build method:

 <!-- skip -->
 {% prettify dart %}